HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Introduction

 Evaluation emphasizes generalization across three dimensions.
-We construct a synthetic test set of 799 USGS sites (completely unseen during training) with expert-validated anomalies that are deliberately more complex than training corruptions, creating a four-axis separation (geographic, mathematical, temporal, parameter) that prevents pattern memorization.
-On this held-out set, HydroGEM achieves 0.70 F1 for anomaly detection and reduces reconstruction error by 70\% relative to injected corruptions---though suggested corrections require expert review before operational use.
-For real-world validation, we evaluate zero-shot transfer to 100 Environment and Climate Change Canada sites using weak labels derived from operational corrections.
-Reconstructions show promising alignment with agency corrections in several cases, though direct comparison is limited by differences in correction methodology between USGS and ECCC workflows.
-This cross-national evaluation tests whether learned representations transfer beyond the training data source~\cite{kratzert2019towards,deznabi2024zero}.
+On held-out real observations from 799 USGS sites with synthetic anomalies spanning 18 types grounded in USGS operational standards, we create a four-axis separation (geographic, mathematical, temporal, parameter) that prevents pattern memorization.
+HydroGEM achieves F1 = 0.792 for anomaly detection and reduces reconstruction error by 68.7\% relative to injected corruptions, outperforming the strongest baseline by 36.3\%.
+Suggested corrections require expert review~\cite{Jones2022} before operational use.
+For cross-national validation, we evaluate zero-shot transfer to 100 Environment and Climate Change Canada (ECCC) sites using weak labels derived from operational corrections.
+Because correction records are often applied with daily granularity rather than precise anomaly boundaries, and correction methodologies vary across agencies~\cite{Jones2022}, we adopt tolerant evaluation with a $\pm$24 hour buffer as the primary metric for this dataset.
+HydroGEM achieves Tolerant F1 = 0.70, with stable precision across all buffer sizes from $\pm$1 to $\pm$24 hours.
+At the segment level, the model detects 90.1\% of anomaly events, demonstrating effective cross-national generalization despite differences in instrumentation and operational protocols.

-HydroGEM is designed for human-in-the-loop operational workflows~\cite{nearing2022lstm,goldstein2015peeking}.
-A three-tier flagging system passes high-confidence clean data with minimal review, prioritizes uncertain observations for expert inspection, and provides suggested reconstructions with uncertainty estimates for detected anomalies.
-Reconstructions are proposed corrections---not automated replacements---and require hydrologist approval before integration into official records.
-All outputs include provenance information suitable for audit and feedback.
-The goal is to expand hydrologists' effective reach by automating routine screening and providing focused decision support, not to replace human expertise.
+HydroGEM is designed for human-in-the-loop workflows: a three-tier flagging system passes high-confidence clean data with minimal review, prioritizes uncertain observations for expert inspection, and provides suggested reconstructions with uncertainty estimates.
+All outputs include provenance information suitable for audit and feedback, supporting hydrologist expertise~\cite{Jones2022,nearing2022lstm,goldstein2015peeking}.

+Minimal inference materials, runnable notebooks, and supporting documentation for the USGS synthetic benchmark and ECCC site set are available at \url{https://huggingface.co/Ejokhan/HydroGEM}.